maratremere/SkyShards_bot/README.md

 1. Add the bot in Telegram.
 2. Use the `/start` command to begin.
 3. Configure notifications with `/notif_on`, `/notif_off` and `/notif_mute`.
+4. If needed, use the **“Cleanse the darkness”** button to temporarily disable notifications for the current day.
+The button will change to **“Darkness banished”**, and pressing it again will resume notifications.
-4. Set your preferred language using `/change_language`.
+5. Set your preferred language using `/change_language`.
-5. Set your local time zone using `/set_timezone`.
+6. Set your local time zone using `/set_timezone`.
-6. Use `/info` to get today's Shard information.
+7. Use `/info` to get today's Shard information.
-7. Access `/settings` for advanced options.
+8. Access `/settings` for advanced options.
-8. Use `/help` to see the list of available commands.
+9. Use `/help` to see the list of available commands.
-9. Use `/about` to view information about the bot, its purpose, and the developer.
+10. Use `/about` to view information about the bot, its purpose, and the developer.
 ---

 ## Information Source